 Prior to joining the Presidency, he was engaged under the USAID Power Africa Transaction and Reform Programme (PATRP) as an embedded adviser to Nigerian Bulk Electricity Trading (NBET), providing legal support on electric power contracts including power purchase agreements for different fuel sources and the related credit support documentation.

 Chiedu holds a Bachelor of Laws degree and a Master of Laws degree, both from University of Lagos.
 He also holds a Diploma in International Legal Practice from The College of Law of England and Wales and a certificate in Electricity Industry Restructuring from Canadian Energy Research Institute, Calgary.

-Chiedu is a panellist at the fourth Africa Investment Exchange: Gas meeting in London on 11-12 April.
+Chiedu is a panellist at the fifth Africa Investment Exchange: Power & Renewables meeting at RSA House, 14-15 November 2018.